rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-005/index.md

 Some of the December's updates:

-- item identification and magical weapons,
+- item identification and magical weapons;
-- a generic "effects" system,
+- a generic "effects" system;
-- cursed items, scrolls of remove curse, and item identification scrolls,
+- cursed items, scrolls of remove curse, and item identification scrolls;
-- items that affect your attributes, generic statuses,
+- items that affect your attributes, generic statuses;
 - spells, spellbooks, weapon proc fx, mob special abilities, DoT, initiative +/- effects;
 - a dragon lair in a ruined fort;
 - multi-tile entities including pathfinding;